 Bullock County Hospital offers both inpatient and outpatient physical therapy services in Union Springs.
 What does that mean?
 Residents of Bullock County and the surrounding areas do not have to drive to Montgomery, Troy, or Eufaula for physical therapy sessions.
 Save time and money by choosing to have physical therapy close to home.

-Ask your doctor for a referral for Physical Therapy.
-If you see a physician out of town and prefer the convenience of having regular PT sessions close to home, request the outpatient physical therapy clinic at Bullock County Hospital.
+Ask your doctor for a referral for Physical Therapy in Union Springs.
+If you see a physician out of town and prefer the convenience of having therapy sessions close to home, request physical therapy with Phillip Whatley, DPT at Bullock County Hospital.